 Some years there are drive through only nights where visitors can take in Winterhaven from the comfort of their car.
 This night usually takes place December 26th, but double check the website.

-UPDATE for 2022: There are no drive through nights this year!
+UPDATE: There are no drive through nights this year!

 Walking is a great way to take everything in!